SAMRADDHASHRIVASTAVATECH/silexis-os/README.md

 ---

 <a id="system-previews"></a>
-## System Previews

-### Voidwalker Terminal Hub

-A command-focused control surface for orchestration, monitoring, and runtime inspection.

 ### Adaptive Dashboard

 A live module-aware interface for observing current registry state, routing status, and execution environment mappings.